Which type of person do you want to be?

 - What activities and people bring joy to Future You?

-Adding vividness to your future self visualizations will make you more willing to sacrifice the present for future gains4Future self-continuity: how conceptions of the future self transform intertemporal choice, Hal E. Hershfield.
-And the more you do it, the more real your future self becomes in your mind, and the more likely you will act in their interest5Future Work Selves: How Salient Hoped-For Identities Motivate Proactive Career Behaviors, Strauss, K., Griffin, M. A., & Parker, S. K..
+Adding vividness to your future self visualizations will make you more willing to sacrifice the present for future gains.7Future self-continuity: how conceptions of the future self transform intertemporal choice, Hal E. Hershfield.
+And the more you do it, the more real your future self becomes in your mind, and the more likely you will act in its interest.8Future Work Selves: How Salient Hoped-For Identities Motivate Proactive Career Behaviors, Strauss, K., Griffin, M. A., & Parker, S. K.

 Do you remember back in the 90s when everyone wore WWJD bracelets?
 (WWJD = What would Jesus do?)